nsailor/FastGraphletTransform.jl/README.md

 ## Installation

-This wrapper expects the FGLT shared library to be installed.
-More information is available [here](https://github.com/fcdimitr/fglt).

 Since this package is not in the Julia registry, you need to use the URL of this repository to add it to your Julia environment.
 To add the package, open a Julia prompt, enter the `pkg` mode by pressing `]`, and type: